KayishaNaidoo/KayishaNaidoo/README.md

 ## ✨ About Me

 I like making stuff, and then making it look pretty.
-I build clean, intuitive interfaces that blend creativity with logic.
 Currently growing into full-stack development while staying true to my design roots.
 I love creating projects that feel good to use and fun to interact with.

 ---